jessicali1298/Applied_Machine_Learning/README.md

-# COMP551
+# Machine Learning Projects
-This is a collection of mini-projects for Applied Machine Learning course
+This is a collection of projects